News of some of these overhauls is

 A survivor of Barry Scrapyard, "Camelot" is the only remaining one of these named Standard 5s.
 It was returned to working order thanks to the dedication of the Camelot Society, which carried out fund-raising and engineering work.
 The latter included the construction of a brand-new tender body, fitted to frames recovered from a South Wales Ironworks, since, like so many Barry locos, it had lost its tender.
 It was a core member of the Bluebell's loco fleet for the decade after it returned to traffic in 1995.

-The Camelot Locomotive Society prepared the loco for a boiler lift, and the overhaul is now well under way.
+The Camelot Locomotive Society prepared the loco for a boiler lift, and the overhaul is now well under way, with the boiler sent away for contract overhaul.

 Project web pages